|GPL 2020 Demo INSTALLER|

 But you can improve the graphics inside your graphics card driver menu.
 If you are using a NVIDIA graphics card, I recommend using the NVIDIA Profile Inspector for advanced graphics settings.
 The Antialiasing Supersampling is e.g. not adjustable in the standard NVIDIA control panel.
 Download NVIDIA Profile Inspector here: https://nvidiaprofileinspector.com/

-In order to use the NVIDIA Profile Inspector with the demo you have to create a profile for the gpl2020demo.exe.
+In order to use the NVIDIA Profile Inspector with the demo you have to create a profile for the gpl2020demo.exe and also for any GPL mod that you might install.
+For example for the GPL F1 1955 mod you would need to create a profile for the gplc55.exe.

 Below you can now see high-resolution graphics settings for a NVIDIA GeForce GTX 970 graphics card for the best possible graphics.
 These settings can cause frame rate drops on weaker PC systems.